Azure-Samples/cosmos-db-design-patterns/materialized-view/README.md

 ### Run the query in the Sales container

-Once data is loaded, you can test an in-partition query to make note of the difference in performance.
+Let's test an in-partition query versus a fan-out query.
+Because this example is at such a small scale, the impact here is minimal.
+But there is a slight difference in performance we can see in the Query Stats we'll look at here.

 1. Open the Azure Cosmos DB for NoSQL account in the Azure portal.
 2. From the lefthand navigation, select **Data Explorer**.
-3. In the NOSQL API navigation, expand the **Sales** database and the **Sales** container.
+3. In the NOSQL API navigation, expand the **MaterializedViewDB** database and the **Sales** container.
 4. Select the ellipsis at the end of **Items**, then select **New SQL Query**.
 5. In the query window, enter the following query: